 Why Some Medications Need to Be Compounded for Kids

-Children have different medical needs than adults, and not all medications come in child-friendly forms.
+Children have different medical needs from adults, and not all medications come in child-friendly forms.
 Some medications may be too strong for a young child, contain ingredients they are allergic to, or have an unpleasant taste that makes them refuse to take them.
 Compounded medications allow for precise dosing, removing unnecessary additives, and improving the taste or texture to make medicine time less stressful for both parents and kids.
 By working with a compounding pharmacy, families can find solutions that ensure their child gets the medication they need in a form they can tolerate.

-The Benefits of Customized Pediatric Compounding
+The Benefits of Customized Pediatric Medications

 Every patient has different needs, and customized medications help ensure safe, effective, and easy-to-administer treatments.
 Pediatric compounding makes it possible to create child-friendly medications that improve compliance and comfort.